-Have you enjoyed most sights that Taipei has to offer?
-Feel like getting away from the hustle and bustle of the city and loose yourself in nature?
-Would you like to explore the smaller gems of Taiwan and culinary delights they have to offer?
+Have you enjoyed most the sights that Taipei has to offer?
+Feel like getting away from the hustle and bustle of the city and lose yourself in nature?
+Would you like to explore the smaller gems of Taiwan and the culinary delights they have to offer?

 Then read on to find 3 relaxing and picturesque towns near Taipei, which are going to delight even the most experienced traveler.

 First off, hop on the 30-40 minute bus ride to Jiufen.
 While it is famous for possibly being the inspiration of the Japanese animation “Spirited Away,” (I didn’t see the animation) I found other reasons why Jiufen is a delightful little Taiwanese town.
 It is full of what feels like a labyrinth of narrow streets and alleys that all eventually lead somewhere.
 After just two days there, it was easy enough to navigate, even in the pouring rain or at 6 am.